sarah-mclaughlin/docs/docs/styles.md

 title: Styles
 sidebar_label: Styles
 ---
+`Styles sheets represent a major breakthrough for Web page designers, expanding their ability to improve the appearance of their pages.`<br> - W3.org

 A __Style__ contains style information for a document, or part of a document.
+It enables you to convert text into images, control white spacing, tabling, colors, font size, alignment and many more.

 By default, the style is expected to be written in [__CSS__](https://developer.mozilla.org/en-US/docs/Web/CSS).

+<br><br>
-_"The __CSS__ (__Cascading Style Sheets__) is a stylesheet language used to describe the presentation of a document written in HTML or XML (including XML dialects such as SVG or XHTML).
+_"The __CSS__ (__Cascading Style Sheets__) is a stylesheet language used to descrribe the presentation of a document written in HTML or XML (including XML dialects such as SVG or XHTML).
 CSS describes how elements should be rendered on screen, on paper, in speech, or on other media."_

 There are two ways to style an element:
 * Write CSS properties inline